-Product photography is different from taking snapshots of your friends and family — lighting, quality and equipment become much more important when the success of your business is on the line!
+DIY Product photography is different from taking snapshots of your friends and family — lighting, quality, and product photography equipment become much more important when the success of your business is on the line!

-This article will teach you some DIY techniques to improve your product photography.
+This article will teach you some DIY product photography techniques to improve your overall product imagery.
 We’re not going to talk about equipment that costs hundreds or thousands of dollars.
 Instead, we’ll share budget techniques that can be used to get quality results with just a few pieces of equipment.

 Here are five areas to focus on to make your DIY product photography better.

 Is your camera up to the job of taking high-quality product photos?
-That depends on your needs, and what you’ll be using your product images for.
+It depends on your needs, and what you’ll be using your product images for.

-If you’re using your product photos on your online store at a relatively small size, you should be able to get by with a lower-quality camera, like a recent smartphone or a quality point-and-shoot camera.
+If you’re using your product photos for your online store at a relatively small size, you should be able to get by with a lower-quality camera, like a recent smartphone or a quality point-and-shoot camera.
 Images from these may work as well for small prints in catalogs and print advertising.
-For this option to work, you’ll need to follow the rest of the tips in the article.
+For this option to work though, you’ll need to follow the rest of the tips in the article.

 Imperfections that aren’t visible at small sizes become obvious when blown up.
-If your product photos are designed to be displayed online at a large size, or will be in large or glossy print ads, you will need a higher-quality camera.
-I’ve written before about choosing product photography equipment for your online store, so if you need help looking for better equipment, start there.
+If your product photos are designed to be displayed online at a large size or will be in large or glossy print ads, you will need a higher-quality camera.
+I’ve written before about choosing product photography equipment for your online store, so if you need help to find better equipment, start there.

-Learning the fundamentals of camera settings will improve your product photography hugely.
+Learning the fundamentals of camera settings will improve your DIY product photography skills.
 Even the simplest smartphone or point-and-shoot camera can be used in a manual or program mode (although you may need an iOS or Android app to allow extra control).

 There are three main settings you should think about.